 Recursion Schemes for Mathematicians

-An introduction to induction in programming
+An introduction to induction in programming10 September 2020

 Recursion schemes are a neat construction that allows one to better structure and reason about recursive functions.
 Instead of viewing recursion as functions that call themselves, these schemes allow us to take a higher-order point of view.
 Most of recursive definitions may be abstracted as some operator that takes a function which knows how to deal with individual parts of a structure and turns it into a function defined for the entire structure.
 The canonical example for this perspective is turning the binary function +, which adds two numbers, into a new function that sums all elements of a list with arbitrary length1.
 Another use case is, when writing an evaluator for an expression tree, to only tell your program how to deal with each node and let a recursion scheme turn it into a full evaluator.